Today’s post provides an overview, example, and conceptual demonstration of customer profiling and segmentation.

 - Return behavior – returned products in 4% of the total deliveries

-The above information gives us a granular level profile of the customer segment – better would be to call micro-segment.
+The above information gives us a granular level profile of the customer segment – it would be better to call it a micro-segment.
 In other words, we already have a solid basis for customer profiling and segmentation analysis.

-- reflect any discount schemes launched by credit cards
+- The email should reflect any discount promotions launched by credit cards

 This can further be expanded for cross-selling other products.
-Since, we know that the customer is gadget-lover, we can send out emailers to the customer for the launch of new gadgets.
+Since we know that the customer is a gadget-lover, we can send out emailers to the customer for the launch of new gadgets.

 This article was contributed by Perceptive Analytics.
 Chaitanya Sagar and Saneesh Veetil contributed to this article.